Have you got the time to help?

 Develop Communities

 We need your help to develop communities.
-Community development expresses values of fairness, equality, accountability, opportunity, choice, participation, mutuality, reciprocity
+Community development expresses values of fairness, equality, accountability, opportunity, choice, participation, mutuality, reciprocity and continuous learning.
+Educating, enabling and empowering are at the core of Community development.

 Community development plays a special role in overcoming poverty and disadvantage, knitting society together at the grass roots.
 It is about influencing power structures to remove the barriers that prevent people from participating in the issues that affect their lives.
 Community leaders and volunteers facilitate the participation of people in this process.
-They enable connections to be made between communities and with the development of wider policies and programs.
+They enable connections to be made between communities and with the development of wider policies and programs

+Community participation is at the heart of every community development program.
 Please contact Break Poverty Cycle with your suggestions on how you can help develop a community in Sri Lanka.
 Thank you for your support.

-Brenda on her visit to the hearing impaired children.
+• Brenda on her visit to the hearing impaired children.

-David Menzies
+• David Menzies

 David Menzies attended the opening ceremony of the buildings he constructed at M/Alapaladeniya Maha Vidyalaya, Morawaka, in June 2009.